-A Bill Tracker is a typed or handwritten document that lists weekly and monthly bill payments to remind individuals the due date for each of them.
+A Bill Tracker is a typed or handwritten document that lists recurring bill payments to remind you of the due date for each of them.
 Whether you need to keep up with your mortgage and utility payments or need a reminder for paying off your debts, this is the document for you.
 Once you find time in your regular routine to pay your bills and make a printable Bill Tracker, you will not forget an important payment – a contribution to an educational savings fund or a doctor’s bill.

 - Bill Payment Tracker.

-There are several reasons to create a Yearly Bill Tracker:
+There are several reasons to create a Bill Tracker:

 - Avoid over-expenditure – do not overdraft your bank account.
 If you keep track of all the bills you have to pay, it is easier to make sure there is always enough money in your bank account.